 There are seven key markets that can be traded on eToro with leverage varying by asset class.

 Currency markets are the most traded in the world with over $5 trillion USD dollars traded every working day.
 Markets are open 24 hours, 5 days a week with small movements regularly occurring.
-Larger movements can also occur when market sensitive announcements are made such as jobs data or interest rate decisions of a reserve bank. eToro offer the major currency pairs from EUR/USD, GBP/JPY through to exotic pairings such as NZD/CHY
+Larger movements can also occur when market sensitive announcements are made such as jobs data or interest rate decisions of a reserve bank. eToro offers the major currency pairs from EUR/USD, GBP/JPY through to exotic pairings such as NZD/CHY

 CFDs work by not actually purchasing a share but speculating if it will increase or decrease using leverage.
-With over 1,000 shares to choose from on exchanges worldwide there are a plethora of opportunities for traders.
+With over 1,000 shares to choose from on exchanges worldwide, there are a plethora of opportunities for traders.
 Clients of eToro Australia Capital Ltd (ASIC regulated) can access leverage of between 10:1 to 20:1 amplifying opportunity and risks which is how CFDs work.
 Understand that CFDs are complex instruments and it’s recommended to use a trial account if your new to leveraged products.

 Another way to trade with leverage is through commodity trading across valuables from oil, gold to platinum.
 Traded as CFDs, traders can short a commodity if they predict prices to fall or trade long if prices are predicted to rise.
 The key commodities traded through eToro are:

 - Natural Gas

 Exchange-Traded Funds and major Indices can also be traded as CFDs with leverage.